Policies and Procedures

 - Mid-terms & Final Exam: minimum 7 business days’ notice

-- You are responsible for contacting your instructor and DSPS when you have an exam in order for DSPS to receive a test in a timely manner.
+- You are responsible for contacting your instructor and SAS when you have an exam in order for SAS to receive a test in a timely manner.

 - Arrive on or before the scheduled test time.
 If you are late, that time will be counted as part of your test time, just as it would for a student late for class on a test day.